MetaMask/delegation-framework/documents/CaveatEnforcers.md

 > **Note**: Each `CaveatEnforcer` is always called by the `DelegationManager`.
 This means `msg.sender` inside the enforcer will be the `DelegationManager`'s address.
 Keep this in mind if you plan to store data within the enforcer.

-> **Important**: An action may never be executed.
+> **Important**: There is no guarantee that the action allowed by the enforcer will be executed.
 If your enforcer logic depends on the action actually happening, be sure to use `afterHook` and `afterAllHook` to confirm any expected state changes.

 ## Hook Sequence